Multiscale Training of Convolutional Neural Networks: Multiscale Gradient Estimation

 \paragraph{Computational Complexity of using Multiscale Gradient Estimation.} Let us look at an exemplary 2-level case (using 2 mesh grids $h_1$ and $h_2$ with $h = h_1 < h_2$) used for MGE.
 A standard single-scale gradient estimation (on fine mesh $h_1$) with $N$ samples yields an accuracy of $e_N = C/\sqrt{N}$.
 If we are to achieve the same accuracy using a 2-level method, then, using \Cref{eq:global_error} and choosing $N_2=4N_1$ (that is making the batch size of the coarse mesh $h_2$ four times larger than the one on the fine mesh $h_1$), we see that using MGE the same error is obtain by sampling the fine mesh

 For high-resolution images, as the mesh size $h \rightarrow 0$ and $B$ is bounded, $Bh^p \ll 1$ and therefore the number of computations on high-resolution samples in a 2-level MGE is approximately $1/4$ compared to a single mesh algorithm.
 To see the effect of this sampling on the overall cost, similar to other multiscale algorithms (see \cite{tos}), it is useful to define a quantity \textit{workunit} (\text{\workunits}).
 A workunit is defined as the cost of computation of the convolution operation on the finest mesh.
 For single-scale estimation of gradients, an error of $e_N$ is achieved using $N$ \workunits.
 Let us analyze the same for the 2-level MGE algorithm, which involves the computation of the loss over three different batches: a batch of $N_2 = 4N_1 \approx N$ samples over the coarse grid for the first term in \Cref{eq:global_error}, a second batch of $N_1 \approx N/4$ samples over the coarse mesh and finally a third batch of $N_1 \approx N/4$ over the fine mesh.
 Since, the cost of convolution of coarse mesh is approximately $1/4$ of the cost of the fine scale convolution, the cost of estimating the gradients using a 2-level MGE is $N \times (\frac14) + \frac{N}{4} \times (1 + \frac14) = \frac{9N}{16}$ \workunits.
 Thus, even a simple 2-level algorithm can save approximately $43.8\%$ of computations.
 Detailed calculations for MGE with more levels is provided in \Cref{app:workunits_calculation}.
-When considering the actual wall time for computing multiscale convolutions, note that the two terms (fine and coarse mesh computations) can be done in parallel.
-Therefore, with appropriate parallelization of the two processes, the wall time for a 2-level MGE algorithm will be approximately 50\% of the time for a single-scale algorithm.
+When considering the actual wall time for computing multiscale convolutions, note that the two terms (fine and coarse mesh computations) can, in principle, be executed in parallel.
+Therefore, with appropriate parallelization of the two processes, the wall time for a 2-level MGE algorithm could theoretically be reduced to approximately 50\% of the time required for a single-scale algorithm.
+However, it is important to note that in this work, we do not strictly exploit this parallelization potential; our reported experiments are performed sequentially.
+We leave the engineering of parallel execution to fully realize these theoretical wall-time gains for future work.

 Beyond these savings, MGE is easy to implement.
-It simply requires computing the loss at different input scales and batches, which can be done in parallel.
+It simply requires computing the loss at different input scales and batches.
 Since gradients are linear, the gradient of the loss naturally yields MGE.
 The full algorithm is outlined in \Cref{alg:alg1}.